Otra película de huevos y un pollo: Release

 The film was released in Mexico on 20 March 2009.
 While the film, along with its predecessor, was released on DVD in the United States as a "2-Pack", neither film were released in any major format in the country due to their "racist" and "controversial" nature, failing to match the industry's humor code and have no English subtitles or dubs.

 Reception

 A reviewer of Cine Premiere has rated the film 3 stars out of 5, praising the animation and story balance while criticizing its adult content.

 Sequels

 A third film, called Un gallo con muchos huevos (Spanish for A Rooster With Many Eggs) was released on 20 August 2015 in Mexico, and the United States on 4 September 2015.
 It was followed by Un rescate de huevitos released in August 2021.

-The fifth and final installment, titled Huevitos congelados, is currently in development and will be released in 2022.
+The fifth and final installment, titled Huevitos congelados, was released on 14 December 2022.